Posts

 Historically, marriage counseling and couples therapy got a bad rap.
 The old joke was that when you started therapy, you knew your relationship was over.
 However, this tired trope couldn’t be farther from the truth!

 Over the past few decades, couples therapy has evolved significantly, adapting to changing societal norms, advancements in research, and emerging therapeutic approaches.
-Some key ways in which couples therapy has evolved are:
+Some key ways in which couples therapy has during the history of marriage and family therapy are:

 1. From Blame to Collaboration: Earlier models of couples therapy often focused on assigning blame and identifying one partner as the problem.
 However, modern couples therapy has shifted towards a more collaborative approach, where both partners are seen as active participants in the relationship dynamics.
 Therapists now emphasize understanding each partner’s perspective and working together to find solutions.